alexbilbie/Recipes/Carrot Cake.md

 ### Cake

 * 6oz margarine
-* 5oz sugar
+* 4oz sugar
 * 3 eggs
 * A large grated carrot (or several smaller carrots)
 * 2tsp of vanilla essence
 * 1tsp of cinnamon powder
 * 2tsp of baking powder
-* A tin of strained crushed pineapples
+* A tin of strained crushed pineapples (save the juice)
 * 1 chopped up banana
 * 10oz of flour
 * A pinch of salt